LiamLlamazares/math_blog/_posts/2022-05-26-Malliavin-Calculus-1.md

 This is the first post of many to come on this blog, thanks for joining!
 This is also the first in a series on Malliavin calculus.
 This chain is based on the book by Oksendal and Nunno [1](https://link.springer.com/book/10.1007/978-3-540-78572-9) and inspired by a reading group on the topic.
+Some technical details are only sketched out and not detailed and full.
+Full proofs can be found in the aformentioned book.

 # Three line summary